Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 - Select: ``Next: Configure Security Group`` and add the appropriate inbound rules.
 - Select: ``Review and Launch``
 - If prompted, select the appropriate SSH keypair that will be used to ssh into the Security Onion instance for administration
-- Please note that the default username for the Security-Onion-16.04 AMI is: ``onion``
+- The default username for the Security-Onion-16.04 AMI is: ``onion``
 - Once you have logged in, please do the following steps.

     Change the hostname (Optional):